 The Third District explained Florida law holds that a plaintiff or attorney who fails to “comply with the reasonable investigation requirements” can be held personally liable for a defendant’s legal costs.
 Here, the Third District said, “A party’s failure to provide a corroborating affidavit from a qualified medical expert constitutes prima facie evidence of lack of a reasonable basis to bring suit.”

-Do You Need to Speak With a Florida Medical Malpractice Lawyer?
+Do You Need to Speak With a Florida Medical Negligence Lawyer?